September 23, 2014

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

-Stribild is taken by mouth as a tablet.
+Stribild is taken by mouth as a tablet, with food.
 The normal adult dose is one tablet, once a day with food.
 If you miss your dose, you can take Stribild up to 12 hours late.
 Otherwise, take your next dose at the regular time.
 Take Stribild and antacids at least 2 hours apart.

 When you start any ART, you may have temporary side effects such as headaches, high blood pressure, or a general sense of feeling ill.
 These side effects usually get better or disappear over time.